Mostly Sunny with a High Near 80

 Tonight

-A 20 percent chance of showers and thunderstorms before 9pm.
-Some of the storms could produce gusty winds.
+Clear, with a low around 45.
+West wind 5 to 14 mph, with gusts as high as 20 mph.

+Sunny, with a high near 83.
+Breezy, with a west southwest wind 6 to 15 mph, with gusts as high as 21 mph.

 Partly cloudy, with a low around 47.
-South southwest wind 5 to 8 mph.
+Breezy, with a south southwest wind 5 to 15 mph, with gusts as high as 21 mph.

+Sunny, with a high near 83.
+West southwest wind 8 to 14 mph, with gusts as high as 24 mph.

 Friday